Jackson Gallagher: Career

 In 2019, Gallagher filmed a main role in the Dee McLachlan directed film The Wheel, playing the role of Matthew Allen Mills.
 The film focuses on a group of prisoners who are forced to participate in scientific experiments.
 In August 2020, the film was released in the United Kingdom under the new title 2099: The Soldier Protocol.

 Gallagher then began filming for a television series tentatively titled Ocean City.
 He also secured another film role in This Time, Maybe and appeared as Raf in the third series of ABC drama Glitch.
 In 2020, he appeared as Travis Kelly in the prison drama Wentworth and he later joined the cast of the soap opera Neighbours, playing the role of Nathan Packard.

+In 2022, he played Reuben Knox in the film Girl at the Window.
+Also that year he joined Netflix teen drama series Surviving Summer, playing the character Trav Morphett.
+In 2023, Gallagher played the role of Winston Strong in Amazon Freevee show Almost Paradise in the episode titled "Uncoupled".

+In 2025, Gallagher portrayed Tony in an episode of Network 10's NCIS: Sydney and then he played the role of T in the short film, Thoughts & Prayers.
+Gallagher then played the role of Gaius Julius Caesar in the Starz network drama series, Spartacus: House of Ashur.
+It is a sequel to Spartacus and Gallagher took over the role from Todd Lasance, who was unavailable to reprise the role and the show's creator, Steven DeKnight decided to recast it.
+He also took the main role of billionaire winemaker Jack McLachlan in the film Beauty From Pain, an adaptation of Georgia Cates' 2013 novel of the same name.
+That year he joined the cast of the drama series Imposter for 5 and Paramount.